Parking permits on sale NOW!

 Persons who park on campus on a regular basis are strongly encouraged to purchase semester permits.
 Long-term (two year) parking permits may be purchased by full-time faculty and staff who participate in the payroll deduction plan.
 These permits will be automatically replaced before the expiration date unless a stop is specifically requested by the participating employee.

-Beginning Fall 2011, adhesive parking decals will no longer be available, except for motorcycles.
-All permits will be a hangtag style permit.
 Hangtag permits must be displayed in clear view inside the windshield hanging from the rear view mirror or on the lower driver’s side dashboard.
+Decals must be affixed to lower side driver side window or hanging from rear view mirror.
 Permits must be fully visible at all times.
 Please remove your hanging permit before driving.

-Fraudulent use or production of parking permits is strictly enforced with minimum fines of $278.00.
-In addition to fines, incidents of fraudulent parking permits will be forwarded to law enforcement for administrative and/or criminal investigation.
+Altered, fraudulent use, or production of parking permits is strictly enforced with minimum fines of $278.00.
+In addition to fines, incidents of altered or fraudulent parking permits will be forwarded to law enforcement for administrative and/or criminal investigation.

 - PERMITS ARE NOT TRANSFERRABLE BETWEEN PARTIES